Explore how your team can use Hiver.

 Because 48% of all support issues are ‘how to’ questions, it presents a fantastic opportunity for both support teams and their companies.

-By spotting trends and patterns within these ‘how to’ questions, it enables savvy companies to develop content to solve these questions before they become support issues.
+By spotting trends and patterns within these ‘how to’ questions, it enables savvy companies to develop content that answers these questions and make these answers accessible to customers.

 We talked about tooltips earlier, but this is just the start of what is possible when it comes to content produced from support trends, which could include: